 During the spring season, we also create a spring bucket list.
 It has been fun for me to hear my children list off the fun things they hope to do together as the weather warms up.
 Many of the items on the list are activities that we traditionally do each spring and others are new things to try.
 It is a great way to ensure that we carve out time to do special things together!”

 Amy Crell is the Volunteer Coordinator for the City of Fishers.
 She and her husband have lived in Fishers for 31 years, where they raised their three children.
 Her favorite things to do in Fishers are enjoying bike rides, taking daily walks with her dog Dot at Cumberland Park, visiting the Fishers AgriPark, and shopping the Fishers Farmers’ Market and local boutiques.
 She also enjoys gardening, exercising, volunteering, and hanging out with her kids and close friends.
-She is on the Executive Committee for Fishers Multi-Faith Community for Compassion and also helped develop and is a member of The Indiana Multi-Faith Network.
+She is on the Executive Committee for Fishers Multi-Faith Community for Compassion and is a founding member of The Indiana Multi-Faith Network.
 Her favorite aspects of Fishers are the people, the strong sense of community, and the abundance of fun and interesting opportunities to get out, get involved, have fun, and be enlightened.